etingof/snmpsim/README.txt

 queries are sent to Simulator over UDP/IPv4 to 192.168.1.1 interface (which is reported by Simulator under transport ID 1.3.6.1.6.1.1.0), device file public/1.3.6.1.6.1.1.0/192.168.1.10.snmprec whould be used for building responses.

+When Simulator is NOT running in --v2c-arch mode, e.g. SNMPv3 engine is used, similar rules apply to SNMPv3 context name rather than to SNMPv1/2c community name.
+In that case path construction would work like this:

+<context-name> / <transport-ID> / <source-address> .snmprec
+<context-name> / <transport-ID> .snmprec
+<context-name> .snmprec

+For example, to make Simulator reporting from particular file to a Manager at 192.168.1.10 whenever context-name is an empty string and queries are sent to Simulator over UDP/IPv4 to 192.168.1.1 interface (which is reported by Simulator under transport ID 1.3.6.1.6.1.1.0), device file 1.3.6.1.6.1.1.0/192.168.1.10.snmprec whould be used for building responses.

 Listing simulated devices